mpv-player/mpv/DOCS/man/en/af.rst

     linear
         if set then filters will be linearly interpolated between polyphase entries (default: no)
+    no-detach
+        don't detach if input and output audio format/rate/channels are the same.
+You should add this option if you specify additional parameters, as automatically inserted lavrresample instances will use the default settings.

 lavcac3enc[=tospdif[:bitrate[:minchn]]]
     Encode multi-channel audio to AC-3 at runtime using libavcodec.
 Supports